Thomas Forrest Kelly

 Thomas Forrest Kelly (born 1943) is an American musicologist, musician, and scholar.
 He is the Morton B. Knafel Professor of Music at Harvard University.
-His most recent books include: The Role of the Scroll (2019), Capturing Music: The Story of Notation (2014), and Music Then and Now (2012).
+His most recent books include: Melisma: Wordless Song in Medieval Chant (2025), The Role of the Scroll (2019), Capturing Music: The Story of Notation (2014), and Music Then and Now (2012).

 Career

 Thomas Forrest Kelly was born in Greensboro, North Carolina.
 He attended Groton School, and the University of North Carolina at Chapel Hill (A. B. 1964).
 Two years in France on a Fulbright grant allowed him to study organ with Jean Langlais privately and at the Schola Cantorum de Paris (diplôme de virtuosité 1966), and the Royal Academy of Music (LRAM 1964).
 His graduate study was at Harvard University (A. M. 1970, PhD 1973).

-Kelly is Morton B. Knafel Professor of Music at Harvard University, where he served as Chair of the Music Department from 1999 to 2004.
+Kelly was Morton B. Knafel Professor of Music at Harvard University from 1994 to 2018, and served as Chair of the Music Department from 1999 to 2004.
 In 2005 he was named a Harvard College Professor in recognition of his teaching of undergraduates.
 Before coming to Harvard he taught at Oberlin Conservatory (where he was the director of the program in Historical Performance and served as acting Dean of the Conservatory); he taught at the Five College Consortium in Massachusetts (Amherst, Smith, Mount Holyoke, Hampshire Colleges and the University of Massachusetts), where he was the founding director of the Five College Early Music Program.
 From 1972 to 1979 he taught at Wellesley College.
 He was a visiting scholar at King's College, Cambridge (1976–77) and a Professeur invité at the École pratique des hautes études, Paris (1998).
+After retiring from Harvard, he has taught historical performance at the Juilliard School in New York.